tsuku-dev/tsuku/docs/DESIGN-homebrew-cleanup.md

 5. Update all recipes using `homebrew_bottle` to use `homebrew`
 6. Update all tests

-### Phase 2: Migrate HashiCorp Recipes
+### Phase 2: Migrate HashiCorp Recipes to Primitives

-Replace `hashicorp_release` action usage with explicit primitives in all 6 recipes:
+Convert all 6 recipes from `hashicorp_release` to explicit primitive actions:
 - terraform.toml
 - vault.toml
 - nomad.toml